1. Home

 Can You Eat Latkes Outside of Hanukkah?

-Yes, you can eat latkes outside of Hanukkah.
-When these potato patties were first created, they were not tied to the Jewish high holiday.
+Absolutely — you can enjoy latkes any time of year!
+When these crispy potato patties were first created, they weren’t originally connected to Hanukkah or any specific Jewish holiday.

 Most Famous Latkes